 1.2.1.
-Members shall demonstrate evidence that they either:

-- (a) have a major academic qualification in psychology or have other qualification of an equivalent standard in a discipline related to the intersection of psychology and culture; or - (b) are a graduate student studying in such an area.
+Members shall demonstrate evidence that they either: (a) have a major academic qualification in psychology or have other qualification of an equivalent standard in a discipline related to the intersection of psychology and culture; or (b) are a graduate student studying in such an area.

 1.2.2.
-Application for membership
+Application for Membership

 Applications for membership shall be made in writing to the Treasurer and must show evidence of qualifications and interest.
-Acceptance for membership shall be determined by the Treasurer or the Secretary-General.
-In case of doubt whether the requirements for membership are fulfilled, the Treasurer submits the application for a recommendation to the Standing Committee on Membership and Professional Standards, which is then approved or disapproved by the Executive Council.
+Acceptance for membership shall be determined by the Treasurer in consultation with the Secretary-General.

 1.2.3.
-Member dues
+Member Dues